utk-eecs-crumpton-tas/cs102-handbook/docs/grading/gradescripts.md

 ## Download the Gradescript

 :::note
-`lab-tests.zip` is a filler name for the actual zip file for the lab you are working on.
+`lab-tests.zip` at the end of the URL in the line below is a **placeholder** for the actual zip file URL.
-All of the zip files for the gradescripts can be found [here](https://github.com/utk-eecs-crumpton-tas/cs102-downloads/tree/main/tests).
+A list of the zip files for the gradescripts can be found [here](https://github.com/utk-eecs-crumpton-tas/cs102-downloads/tree/main/tests).
 :::

 Download the gradescripts with: